Snow camp carpools and driving directions

 simple map

-The detailed map below of services, restaurants, and the Front Office where you go to check in for your reservation at Curry Village is the pink section in the map above.
+Below is a NPS map of services, restaurants, and the Front Office where you go to check in for your reservation at Curry Village:

 Here is your route around the parking lot towards the campground: